Reading Time: 6 minutes 30 seconds

 A third reason fitness pros should know the latest nutrition trends is to be able to talk about them with their clients.
 Clients may have questions about whether a trend works or if it is safe.
 If you don’t know what the nutrition trend entails, it’s difficult to give proper guidance.

-What are a lot of consumers doing in 2022 when it comes to food?
+What nutrition areas are consumers starting to focus in 2023?
 Here are 10 nutrition trends to consider.

-Research indicates that almost 40% of people gained weight during the COVID-19 lockdown.
+Also, many people are still working on losing the weight the put on during the pandemic (or in general).
+Research indicates that almost 40% of people gained weight during the COVID-19 lockdown (2).
 If your clients are one of them, they are likely in search of the best diet to lose the excess weight.
 (Some will try one diet after another until they find one that works.)
 Even if they didn’t gain weight, they might still have made less-than-healthy food choices.
-This makes 2022 a great time to return to a healthier eating pattern.

 You can help clients clean up their diet by encouraging them to eat more whole foods.
 If they are emotional eaters, finding other ways to manage their stress can help as well.
 This is especially important since we’re still dealing with the impacts of the pandemic.
 And we will likely continue to do so for years to come.